Ayurvedic Treatment For Vertigo

 In Ayurveda, the approach to treatment emphasizes reestablishing the equilibrium of these doshas through appropriate nutrition, herbal treatments, oils, detoxification methods, yoga, and other therapies to ease the symptoms of vertigo and enhance overall health.

-Ayurvedic treatment of Vertigo
+Ayurvedic treatment of Vertigo-in relation to-Ayurvedic Treatment For Vertigo

 Ayurvedic approaches to treating vertigo focus on restoring balance to the disturbed doshas (Vata and Pitta) and reducing the symptoms related to this issue.
 Ayurveda suggests: